 A "fresh start" is defined as beginning a graduate program and having the graduate academic record amended to reflect no hours attempted and no graduate grade point average for the new program.
 A new program, for "fresh start" purposes, is defined as one which a student transfers into while in active status or returns to from inactive status.
 All courses and grades previously taken at Wright State University will remain on the student's academic record.

 Course work completed in a previous WSU or other institutions' graduate programs will not be automatically transferred or applied to the requirements of the new program.
-The new graduate program may, however, recommend to the School of Graduate Studies which courses previously taken are acceptable for transfer into the new program.
+The new graduate program may, however, recommend to the Graduate School which courses previously taken are acceptable for transfer into the new program.
 In no cases will the transfer credit exceed 50% of the required graduate credit hours required for the new program.
 All credit recommended for acceptance must meet the transfer credit policy (Sec.4.70).
 After the Dean, Graduate School, approves the transfer credit, the program advisor should enter the courses on the student's program of study.
 Transfer credit grades will not be computed into the student's graduate grade point average for the new program.

 To be considered for a "fresh start," the student must submit an application to the Dean of the Graduate School.
 Application forms are available in the Graduate School.
 The Dean can approve the application or defer action on it to the Student Affairs Committee of the Graduate Council, which is the final appellate body for such decisions.
 The student and the academic program are advised by letter of the Dean's or the Student Affairs Committee's decision.
 If a favorable decision is rendered, the Registrar is sent a copy of the approved application and advised to make the appropriate adjustments to the student's academic record.

 The following conditions and restrictions apply to a "fresh start" graduate program: